MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-guide-content.md

              DNS Servers: 168.63.129.16
     ```

-3. Azure DNS is aware that the private DNS zone privatelink.blob.core.windows.net is linked to spokevnet, so it forwards the query.
+3. Azure DNS is aware that the private DNS zone privatelink.blob.core.windows.net is linked to spokevnet, so incorporates records from it in its response.
 4. Because the A record exists for mystorageaccount.privatelink.blob.core.windows.net is found, the private IP address 10.0.1.4 is returned.

     Running the following command from the VM resolves the storage account's DNS to the private IP address of the private endpoint.